asimwe1/rust_chatapp/site/guide/requests.md

 }
 ```

+This results in the incoming request's cookies being accessible from the
-The [cookies example] on GitHub illustrates further use of the `Cookies` type to
+handler.
+The [cookies example] on GitHub illustrates further use of the
-get and set cookies, while the [`Cookies`] documentation contains full usage
+`Cookies` type to get and set cookies, while the [`Cookies`] documentation
-information.
+contains full usage information.

 [cookies example]: https://github.com/SergioBenitez/Rocket/tree/v0.2.8/examples/cookies